srinivas0307/Interactive-Photo-Slideshow/README.md

-# Project K - Group 61
+# Interactive Photo Slideshow

 ## Overview
-Project K is a web-based application that provides a specific functionality (please specify the project purpose).
+Interactive Photo Slideshow is a web-based application that allows users to create, manage, and display photo slideshows interactively.
 It utilizes Flask as the backend framework and includes HTML, CSS, and JavaScript for the frontend.

 ## Features
 - User authentication system
-- Video processing capabilities
+- Interactive slideshow creation
-- Admin panel for managing users and data
+- Admin panel for managing users and slideshows
 - Responsive UI with CSS and JavaScript

 ## Installation